-The policy on related party transactions shall be reviewed primarily based on trigger events or every three (3) years.
+The policy on related party transactions shall be reviewed every three (3) years or as necessary whenever there are any amendments on regulations related to RPT.
 The policy shall be reviewed by the RPT Committee and approved by the Board.